Inter-regional correlation estimators for functional magnetic resonance imaging: Introduction

+In the statistical literature, aggregation of data is often used because either the data are collected in different groups (or organizations, or regions), or one wishes to increase the signal to noise ratio.
+However, difficult challenges arise due to the presence of correlations within the collected datasets.

-The use of aggregated data is particularly common in various field of sciences.
-In social sciences, both individual and organizational data are collected \citep{ostroff1993comparing}.
-The objective is to evaluate the relationships among variables at different level of analysis.
-For example, in \citep{ostroff1993comparing}, the author took the example of studying correlations between satisfaction and technology at two levels, individual scores, denoted individual correlation, and when individuals are grouped into organizations, also called organizational correlation.
-Depending on three main factors mainly the measurement errors, the variance within group and the variance-within ratios, the ratio of organizational correlation and individual correlation was shown to take values between -1 and 2.
+\textit{Measurement error} can impact inter-group correlations.
+For example, in~\cite{ostroff1993comparing}, the objective was to evaluate the relationships among variables by studying correlations between satisfaction and technology at two levels: individual scores (i.e., individual correlation) and when individuals are grouped into organizations, also called organizational correlation.
+Depending on three main factors, mainly the measurement errors, the variance within group and the ratio of the intra-group variance and the total variance, the ratio of organizational correlation and individual correlation was shown to take values between -1 and~ 2.
 This means that it is crucial to identify the way the data are generated.
+Measurement errors have been well studied in fMRI.
+They are related to both the hardware and the subject~\citep{greve_survey_2013}, and are known to impart correlation structure to the data that is not linked to neural activity~\citep{jo_mapping_2010,murphy_resting-state_2013}.

+\textit{Group size} can also influence inter-group correlations.
 In the studies of familial data \citep{rosner.1977.1}, specific characteristics are obtained for different families with different sizes.
-The quantification of family resemblance is studied in this context, with the estimation of sibling correlations and/or parent-offspring correlations, see for a review \citep{donner.1991.1}.
-Each data is composed with characteristics extract for families with a mother and/or father and the children.
+The quantification of family resemblance is studied in this context, with the estimation of sibling correlations and/or parent-offspring correlations (see~\cite{donner.1991.1} for a review).
 The difficulties arise because of the dependence between the children and the different number of children per family.
-It was noted that \textit{correlation between the average of time series} and the \textit{average of correlations between all possible pairs of time series} are not equal in the majority of cases.
+It was noted that \textit{correlation between the children and parents} and the \textit{average of correlations between all children and parents} are not equal in the majority of cases.
+In fMRI, the dependence of inter-region correlations on brain region size has been noted~\citep{ssp.2011.1}, and it has been shown that autocorrelation depends on region size~\citep{afyouni_effective_2019}.
+Regional homogeneity approaches are a wide class of methods where intra-regional connectivity is used to quantify neurobiological differences \citep{jiang_regional_2016}.
+This observation has also recently been confirmed using Wasserstein distances between intra-correlation densities using Patients with Alzheimer's disease \citep{petersen_quantifying_2016}.